pagekit/docs/developer-guides/how-to-theme.md

 ### Theme elements

 To create more complex layouts, you can add your own widget positions, menus and options for both.
-A regular theme basically consists of widgets, menus and the actual page content.
+A regular theme basically consists of widgets, menus and the page content itself.

-The page <em>content</em> is nothing other than Pagekit's system output.
+The page *content* is nothing other than Pagekit's system output.
 That means that the content of any page you create will be rendered in this area.

-<em>Widgets</em> are small chunks of content that you can render in different positions of your site, so that they will be displayed in specific locations of your site's markup.
+*Widgets* are small chunks of content that you can render in different positions of your site, so that they will be displayed in specific locations of your site's markup.

-To navigate through any site, you first need to set up a <em>menu</em>.
+To navigate through any site, you first need to set up a *menu*.
 For this purpose, Pagekit provides different menu positions that allow users to publish menus in several locations of the theme markup.

 [SCREENSHOT]